SoK: Differential Privacies: Background knowledge (B)

 Modifying the neighborhood definition is simpler: it is clearly orthogonal to the dimensions introduced in this section.
-In both noiseless privacy and distributional DP, the two possibilities between which the adversary must distinguish are similar to bounded DP\@.
+In all definitions of this section so far, the two possibilities between which the adversary must distinguish are similar to bounded DP\@.
 This can easily be changed to choose other properties to protect from the attacker.
-This is done in \emph{pufferfish privacy}~\cite{kifer2012rigorous}, which extends the concept of neighboring datasets to neighboring \emph{distributions} of datasets.
+This is done in \emph{pufferfish privacy}~\cite{kifer2012rigorous} (PFPr), which extends the concept of neighboring datasets to neighboring \emph{distributions} of datasets.

 \begin{definition}[$(\Theta,\Phi,\eps)$-pufferfish privacy~\cite{kifer2012rigorous}] Given a family of probability distributions $\Theta$ on $\datasets$, and a family of pairs of predicates $\Phi$ on datasets, a mechanism $\mecha$ verifies $(\Theta,\Phi,\eps)$-pufferfish privacy if for all distributions $\theta\in\Theta$ and all pairs of predicates $\left(\phi_1,\phi_2\right)\in\Phi$: